radams15/CircuitTesterDocs/Evaluation/docs/future_development.md

 # Future Development

-In the future I could add many parts to my solution.
+In the future I could add many parts to my solution, and improve slightly on the actual layout and design of the code.

 ## Code improvement

 I would like to split my backend into a proper, separate library that can be used by other programs.
 This would be beneficial as the library can be developed separately and used in multiple programs to port to different devices.
 As the only dependency of the analysis section is Eigen, which is compiled statically, that section can be compiled for any device that supports the C++14 standard.

+## Program Improvements:

 ## Voltmeter and Ammeter